 Cry 'Havoc!' and let slip the dogs of war - Heritage Betrayed

 The 'barbarians' are at the gates.
-Heritage Victoria chooses Heritage Vandalism over preservation as just days ago approval is formalised to fill Cerberus with 4,000 tonnes of monolithic concrete.
+Heritage Victoria chooses Heritage Vandalism over preservation as just days ago approval is formalised for a 4,000 tonnes monolithic concrete infill of Cerberus.
 Happy WWI centenary.
 We might have expected our antagonists to invoke the 'bard of Avon' as they charge headlong toward 'destroying' the sole substantive remnant of Australia's Great War fleet, but this 'call to action' is all ours.
 Let us "Cry 'Havoc!' and let slip the dogs of war, that this foul deed shall smell above the earth ..." to counter this latest, most serious and immediate assault on our collective inheritance.

 Did Heritage Victoria read our Submission?